 - Financial Analysis: Data extraction can gather financial data from various sources.
 For example, a business might use data extraction to gather financial data from their competitors’ annual reports.
 This can help them understand their competitors’ financial performance and adjust their strategy accordingly.

 - Web Scraping: Data extraction can also be used for web scraping.
 For example, a business might use data extraction to scrape product information from online marketplaces.
+To keep those requests reliable and avoid getting blocked, many teams run their scrapers through a dedicated proxy.
 This can help them gather information about their competitors’ products and adjust their product offerings accordingly.

 Utilizing data extraction in these various ways enables businesses to obtain valuable intelligence from numerous sources.
 This information can provide critical insights into the market, competition, and customer base, ultimately allowing you to make well-informed decisions and maintain an edge over your rivals.